Summer Symposium FAQs

 Is the Summer Symposium judged and provides awards for the top presenters?

-The Summer Symposium is not formally judged, but there is a way to provide feedback through the Conference website.
-The Fall Expo and the Spring Conference are formally judged and do provide awards for the top presenters.
+No, the Summer Symposium is not formally judged.
+However, there is a way to provide feedback during the event in an informal capacity.
+The Fall Expo and the Spring Conference are formally judged and do provide awards to the top presenters.

-For in-person research talks: What format should I submit for my oral presentation?
+For in-person research talks: What format should I use for my oral presentation?

 For in-person poster presenters: What size should my poster be?